Savannah Edwards, 2-years old, was killed by a rescue pit bull near Topeka.

 UPDATE 12/16/12: A Sunday article by the Topeka Capital-Journal clarifies the history of Shawnee County.
 The county has never had a breed-specific ordinance, though the City of Topeka, which is the county seat of Shawnee County, formerly did.
 Topeka repealed the ordinance in 2010 and now boasts a "behavior-based" ordinance rather than "breed-based."
-Savannah Edwards was killed by a "rescued" pit bull in Shawnee County, outside of Topeka city proper.
+Savannah Edwards was killed by a "rescue" pit bull in Shawnee County, outside of Topeka city proper.

 The child was visiting a relative with her mother on Thursday at 5831 S.E.
 Cross Street when a "rescued" pit bull belonging to a tenant of the residence attacked.
 She was rushed to a hospital in Topeka, but did not survive.
 There is still no information about how long the dog had lived at the residence or what shelter it came from.
 The family has requested the media not contact them.
 As of Sunday, the Shawnee County Sheriff's Office also has not released this information.

 12/14/12: Dog-Aggressive "Rescue"

-WIBW.com shows footage of the "rescued" pit bull being directed into the county animal control vehicle and interviews several neighbors.
+WIBW.com shows footage of the "rescue" pit bull being directed into the county animal control vehicle and interviews several neighbors.
 Ruth Courville, who is new to the neighborhood, told the news group she had only seen the dog one time and it appeared amicable.
-Neighbor's who did not want to appear on camera, however, told WIBW that the owner warned them that his "rescued" pit bull was dog-aggressive and that it would attack other dogs if given the chance.
+Neighbor's who did not want to appear on camera, however, told WIBW that the owner warned them that his "rescue" pit bull was dog-aggressive and that it would attack other dogs if given the chance.